 Employers are regulated to send out T4s by Feb.
 28 at the latest.
 Even if you’re not with the same employer, they are still obligated to send you a T4.
 But sometimes addresses and contact information changes, things slip through the cracks, and you’re stuck without a T4 as the tax deadline looms.

-Luckily, the Canadian Revenue Agency now features a service called My Account Online that allows you to easily access slips that have been already processed by CRA.
+Luckily, Canada Revenue Agency now features a service called My Account Online that allows you to easily access slips that have been already processed by CRA.
 You can also check if there are balances you can forward from the year before, such as tuition credits, and your RRSP contribution limits.

 Only some of your slips may be available online, but you can also give the CRA a call at 1-800-959-8281 for more information.
 When you call, make sure you have last year’s return and personal information on hand because they’ll need to verify your account.
 This also goes for when you initially set up your online account.

 When you know you’re going to be filing expenses on your return, keep track of them throughout the year and keep all of your receipts.
 If you can’t find all of your information, you can always file an adjustment later on, or claim it on next year’s return.

 If worse comes to worst and you can’t find your T4 and it has not already been processed by CRA, you can also use old paystubs to figure out prorated figures for the year.
 Your return will be reviewed, but it’s much more important to file your return on time and make adjustments later.

 If you’re self-employed…

 The best advice you can follow if you’re self-employed is to keep track of everything, including income and expenses, throughout the year.
 Log all your business receipts with accounting software and keep them for at least six years, in case you’re audited.
 It’s best to keep your personal and business affairs separate – for example, keep two separate banking accounts – so you can easily follow your cash flow.
 Using an Excel sheet can make it simple for you to calculate how much you owe in income taxes and HST each month.